ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 In terms of tangible examples, Ergo's minting policy allows for more complex NFTs with a wider range of attributes and detailed artwork traits.
 For instance, NFTs with dynamic or changing attributes could be created using Ergo's minting policy, which is not currently possible on Cardano. -->

-### Cardano's Minting Policy
+### Native Tokens on Cardano

+Native tokens on Cardano allow for the transacting of multiple assets, including ada and custom tokens, without the need for smart contracts.
+This feature extends the accounting infrastructure to accommodate various assets.
+Native tokens are different from non-native tokens that require smart contracts.
+Assets on Cardano are uniquely identified by an asset ID, consisting of a policy ID and asset name, and tokens with the same asset ID are fungible.
+Ada is the principal currency for fees and rewards, while native tokens can be used for payments and transactions.

 Cardano's minting policy uniquely identifies each native asset with a permanent policy ID, which originates from the policy script.
 The policy script further defines other attributes, such as the asset's name and amount/value.
 Since asset names are not unique, Cardano NFTs must be identified by the policy ID, which can be publicly available to distinguish fraudulent/duplicate NFTs from the original tokens.

-Cardano's minting policy provides a straightforward approach to token issuance and is suitable for assets with fewer attributes.
-It ensures that NFTs are unique and easily identifiable through the policy ID.
+The minimum ada value is required to transfer native tokens between addresses.
+Token bundles organize tokens and are the standard way to represent assets on Cardano.
+Minting policies specify the rules for creating and burning tokens, and each asset has a permanent association with a minting policy.
+The native token lifecycle involves minting, issuing, using, redeeming, and burning tokens, with various actors involved, such as asset controllers, token issuers, and token holders.
+Tokens can also be reissued by token holders acting as reissuers for trading or liquidity purposes.